Thorn51/code_incubator_client/README.md

 ## Future of App

 The project is currently an MVP.
-As an MVP it has basic functionality, but it has huge potential.
 To keep track of proposed features please visit [GitHub Project](https://github.com/users/Thorn51/projects/2).

 ## API